 It makes up 5/6ths of our brain and controls our breathing, heart, blood flow, metabolism and all our bodily function without any conscious direction on our part.

 It is the seat of our emotions and memory and responds to our beliefs.

 There is something in our brain called the Reticular Activating System (RAS) that acts as a data filter.

 Our brain is constantly bombarded with millions of bits of information coming in from our senses and the RAS filters this data, eliminating most of it, and allowing in only that data the subconscious has been programmed to allow in.

-We all have some of successful (empowering) habits and we all exhibit some disempowering habits.
+We all have some successful (empowering) habits and we all exhibit some disempowering habits.

-The big differentiator in the see-saw of life is do you have more of these success habits or more of the disempowering “poor” habits.
+The big differentiator in the see-saw of life is doing you have more of these success habits or more of the disempowering “poor” habits.

-Of course true wealth has nothing to do with how much money you have, but if you want to get the financial education you never had I suggest you get a copy of my new book – Michael Yardney’s Guide to Getting Rich.
+Of course, true wealth has nothing to do with how much money you have, but if you want to get the financial education you never had I suggest you get a copy of my book – Rich Habits Poor Habits

 Find out more in my book; click here now and get your copy.